-- 1) Indicate the number for the current co-mediation at the top of the document. - 2) Review earlier Mentee Portfolio form(s) prior to beginning the pre-mediation discussion at the second and all subsequent co-mediations. - 3) Discuss with the mentee his or her progress towards the skill development or goals previously identified and the nature of the current mediation case. - 4) Identify goals for the mentee's skill development during the current mediation case. - 5) Observe the mentee during the mediation session, noting specifically the areas previously identified. - 6) Complete the Mentee Portfolio form, noting both the mentee's self-identified goals and the Mentor's identified goals (if different).
+- 1) Indicate the number for the current co-mediation at the top of the document. - 2) Review earlier Mentee Portfolio form(s) prior to beginning the pre-mediation discussion at the second and all subsequent co-mediations. - 3) Discuss with the mentee his or her progress towards the skill development or goals previously identified and the nature of the current mediation case. - 4) Identify goals for the mentee's skill development during the current mediation case by listing specific skill or process development goals.
+"Learn to conduct a mediation," "learn to mediate," etc, are not sufficiently detailed goals. - 5) Observe the mentee during the mediation session, noting specifically the areas previously identified. - 6) Complete the Mentee Portfolio form, noting both the mentee's self-identified goals and the mentor's identified goals (if different).
 Include any recommendations for additional training (courses, readings, co-mediations, or other developmental activities). - 7) Sign and date the Mentee Portfolio form and give to the mentee before concluding the de-briefing. - 8) If the case has multiple sessions, the Mentee Portfolio should be completed at the end of each session and reviewed prior to the beginning of the next session.
-The comments at the end of each session of a multi-session mediation should be initialed and dated by the Mentor.
+The comments at the end of each session of a multi-session mediation should be initialed and dated by the mentor.
 A single Mentee Portfolio form can be used for a multi-session mediation.